mykeels/vue-editable/README.md

 # Vue Editable

-A collection of editable Vue components such as:
+This is a collection of editable Vue components.

+The components are "Editable" because you can double-click them and get an input field to edit its content.

+Available editable components are:

 ## Text Editable